bcgov/nr-get-token/app/frontend/README.md

 # Common Service Get Token

-This tool will automate the process for getting setup to use common services published on [https://apistore.nrs.gov.bc.ca/store/](https://apistore.nrs.gov.bc.ca/store/).
+To learn more about the **Common Services** available visit the [Common Services Showcase](https://bcgov.github.io/common-service-showcase/) page.

+GETOK is a web-based tool for development teams to manage their application's secure access to Common Services.
+Users can create and deploy Keycloak or WebADE service client application configuration instantly to gain access to common service APIs like email notifications, document management, or document generation.

 ## Frontend

 The frontend of the application is built on the [Vue.js](https://vuejs.org/) framework as a static UI layer.
 The web application calls to the GETOK API (see [app](../app)) for authentication and application funtionality.

-The frontend of the application allows users to fill in the appropriate info required to create a WebADE service client and submit it to WebADE, then test token aquisition.
-The backend API handles communication with the WebADE REST API to create the application configuration.
-The backend API also creates the password required for the service client and securely returns it to the UI (see [Password Generation](https://github.com/bcgov/nr-get-token/wiki/Password-Generation) for these details)
+The frontend of the application allows users to fill in the appropriate info required to create a service client, and then test token aquisition.
+The backend API handles communication with the authorization systems to create the application configuration.
+The backend API also creates the password required for the service client and securely returns it to the UI (see [Password Generation](https://github.com/bcgov/nr-get-token/wiki/Password-Generation) for these details).

 ### Vue Archetecture